rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 Rules can be individually enabled/disabled!
 :::

 Each webhook event gets evaluated against each rule.
-If the rule matches (all conditions are satisfied) the target job will be executed.
+If the rule satisfies the conditions the target job will be executed.

-### Name (optional but srsly)
+### Name (optional)
 A label to identify the rule.

 ### Debug